buildcore-io/core/docs/docs/how-to/swap/create-swap.md

 :::info setFunded

-With `setFunded` you can specify if you want to fund the swap right on creation or TODO
+With `setFunded` you can specify if you want to fund the swap right on creation or create an "open" swap where you send your bid/funds later

 :::